Overhauling UX for Federal Bank's FedMobile

 Without visible access to key services, user engagement drops and cross-selling opportunities are lost, limiting overall platform value and business impact.

 We’re missing the opportunity to showcase core banking modules on the primary home screen.
+Right now some features are hidden under parent category which user are not aware of.

 Example